Euclideon/vaultclient/docs/TranslationGuide.md

 - `scenePOILabelImageTypePanorama`: One of the POI image types as shown in the scene explorer
 - `scenePOILabelImageTypePhotosphere`: One of the POI image types as shown in the scene explorer
 - `scenePOILineSettings`: The header for the expansion for the other line settings
-- `scenePOILineShowLength` Label on the checkbox for when the user wants the length displayed on the label in the scene
+- `scenePOILineShowLength`: Label on the checkbox for when the user wants the length displayed on the label in the scene
+- `scenePOILineShowAllLengths`: Label on the checkbox that will show each individual segment line length
 - `scenePOILineShowArea`: Label on the checkbox for when the user wants the area displayed on the label in the scene
 - `scenePOILineClosed`: Label on the checkbox for when the user wants the lines to form a closed polygon
 - `scenePOILineColour1`: Label for the colour picker for the first colour for the lines